ARM-software/lisa/doc/source/writing_extensions.rst

         this will point to the same location as ``root_output_directory``.

 context.host_working_directory
-        This an addition location that may be used by extensions to store non-iteration specific intermediate files (e.g. configuration).
+        This an addition location that may be used by plugins to store non-iteration specific intermediate files (e.g. configuration).

 Additionally, the global ``wlauto.settings`` object exposes on other location:

 settings.dependency_directory
-        this is the root directory for all extension dependencies (e.g. media files, assets etc) that are not included within the extension itself.
+        this is the root directory for all plugin dependencies (e.g. media files, assets etc) that are not included within the plugin itself.

 As per Python best practice, it is recommended that methods and values in ``os.path`` standard library module are used for host path manipulation.